maybebool/UnityMiniGames/README.md

 Hey there.
 This Repository will showcase 13 well-known mini-games that I've programmed in Unity.
 Some of them are still visually rustic, as my main goal was to implement the core mechanics of each game.

+It is meant as an exercise for game developers (beginners).
+Try to rebuild these games from scratch in Unity and use this repo as a reference when you get stuck.

+It will teach you:
+- basic game algorithms
+- data structures
+- Coroutines
+- basic game math
+- Canvas & Prefabs
+- MonoBehaviour methods

 Each game has a Pause Menu, accessible via Esc, or a Game Over/Won Panel that appears after the game ends.

 ## How to play: